iuliang98/Cards-displays-redux/README.md

 ## About developing

-I didn't payed to much attention to the design of the application, because my goal was to implement the redux structure for it.
+I didn't pay to much attention to the design of the application, because my goal was to implement the redux structure for it.
 I had some problems with the API and I lost some time, because of the rate limit(60/hour).
 After that I realised that I can use a token, generated from github, to increase that rate to 5000/hour.